by321/ffmask/readme.md

 - Run "pip install -r requirements.txt".
 - Download the model files from https://huggingface.co/by321/ffmask/tree/main and save to pretrained_models directory:

-	- haarcascade_frontalface_alt2.xml, for Haar Cascasde face detection
+	- haarcascade_frontalface_alt2.xml : for Haar Cascasde face detection
-	- haarcascade_frontalface_default.xml, for Haar Cascade face detection
+	- haarcascade_frontalface_default.xml : for Haar Cascade face detection
+	- isnet-general-use.pth.onnx : Dichotomous Image Segmentation model file
-	- u2net.pth.onnx, the main u2net model file
+	- u2net.pth.onnx : u2net model file
-	- u2netp.pth.onnx, the small and fast version
+	- u2netp.pth.onnx : small and fast version of u2net
-	- u2net_human_seg.pth.onnx, specially trained version to detect humans
+	- u2net_human_seg.pth.onnx : u2net variant trained for human detection

 - If you see an error message about missing openh264-*.dll, download the appropriate DLL from https://github.com/cisco/openh264 and put it somewhere on your path.
 - If you want to run conv_u2net_to_onnx.py, you need to install PyTorch.

+## GUI Usage

+Run "python ffmask_gui.py", wait until you see a message like "Running on local URL: http://127.0.0.1:7860".
+Open a web browser, type "127.0.0.1:7860" in the address bar and press ENTER.
+You should see the GUI page.
+Here's the general usage:

+- Drag and drop an image onto input image box, select a model, click on "Create Mask".
+- You can then select filters and click on "Filter Mask" to apply filters to the selected mask.
+A new, filtered mask will be generated.
+- The combined view image box lets you see the masked input image (input*mask/255, basically using mask as an alpah channel), mask image, and input image.
+All these images can be downloaded.

+The GUI is built using gradio.

-## Usage
+## CLI Usage

 Run "python ffmask.py" will print an overview of the usage: